johantannh/picoctf2019-writeup/general-skills/README.md

 Points: 100

 ## Problem
 >Using netcat (nc) is going to be pretty important.
-Can you connect to 2019shell1.picoctf.com at port 49816 to get the flag?
+Can you connect to 2019shell1.picoctf.com at port 32225 to get the flag?

 ### Hint
 >nc [tutorial](https://linux.die.net/man/1/nc)

 ## Solution
-Solution here
+1. Run `nc 2019shell1.picoctf.com 32225` to get the flag

 ### Flag
-`Flag`
+`picoCTF{nEtCat_Mast3ry_b1d25ece}`

 - - -